 The mid-market mark for each of the listed transactions displayed on this statement represents the change in the net present value (“NPV”) of the future cash flows, measured from the trade date to the date of this statement.
 The future cash flows are those known under the terms of the transaction or estimated using future rates and prices implied by current mid-market rates and prices determined using the process as outlined below.
 The resulting cash flows are then discounted using the appropriate discount factor from the swap yield curve in the relevant currency.
 If such currency is not the currency in which the mid-market mark is reported, it has been converted to the reporting currency at the spot rate of exchange disclosed in this statement.

 The mid-market mark of an OTC derivative is based on quoted mid-market prices or third-party consensus pricing for those factors that have a direct impact on the transaction.
 Where quoted market prices or third-party consensus pricing information are not available, valuation techniques are employed to estimate the mid-market mark on the basis of pricing models.
 Such vetted pricing models incorporate current mid-market measures for interest rates, currency exchange rates, equity and commodity prices and indices, credit spreads, corresponding market volatility levels, and other market-based pricing factors.
-CIBC Capital Markets may provide you a two-way market (i.e. bid and offer) prior to transacting in a Foreign Exchange Swap or Foreign Exchange Forward.
-In the case where you receive a two-way market from CIBC Capital Markets, you may calculate the pre-trade mid-market mark by taking the arithmetic average of the bid and offer prices provided, unless otherwise noted
+CIBC may provide you a two-way market (i.e. bid and offer) prior to transacting in a liquid product.
+In the case where you receive a two-way market from CIBC, you may calculate the pre-trade mid-market mark by taking the arithmetic average of the bid and offer prices provided, unless otherwise noted.

 In determining the mid-market mark of complex and customized derivatives, such as equity, credit, and commodity derivatives written in reference to indices or baskets of reference securities, we consider all reasonably available information including any relevant observable market inputs, third-party consensus pricing inputs, indicative dealer and broker quotations, and our own internal model-based estimates, which are vetted and pre-approved in accordance with our model risk policy and regularly and periodically calibrated.
 The model calculates amounts based on inputs specific to the type of contract, which may include stock prices, correlation for multiple assets, interest rates, foreign exchange rates, yield curves, and volatility surfaces.
 Where observable prices or inputs are not available, management judgment is required to determine fair values by assessing other relevant sources of information such as historical data, proxy information from similar transactions, and through extrapolation and interpolation techniques.